alfimonth/alfimonth/README.md

 - 🌱 I’m currently learning **Full Stack Dev.**

-- 🚀  Like & have an interest in AI and Machine Learning
+- 🚀  Like & have an interest in AI and Machine Learning.

-- ⚡ Fun fact: I love watching anime, and playing strategy games.
+- ⚡ Fun fact: I love playing strategy games, and watching anime.

 <br/>